sunick2009/GraphKer/README.md

        ```

 ### **3) Install requirements.txt**
-   - GraphKer Uses: xmltodict, neo4j, requests, beautifulsoup4
+   - GraphKer Uses: xmltodict, neo4j, requests, beautifulsoup4, pytest
    - ``` pip install -r requirements.txt ```

 ### **4) Install Applications Created for Neo4j**
    - There are several applications created especially for Neo4j that you can use for better experience and work.